iqtree/piqtree2/README.md

 <!-- [![Coverage Status](https://coveralls.io/repos/github/iqtree/piqtree2/badge.svg?branch=main)](https://coveralls.io/github/iqtree/piqtree2?branch=main) -->

-piqtree2 is a library which allows you use IQ-TREE directly from Python!
+`piqtree2` is a library which allows you use IQ-TREE directly from Python!
+The interface with python is through [cogent3](https://cogent3.org) objects, as shown below.

 ## Note